leandrosalo/aws-sso-creds-tool/README.md

 # AWS SSO Credentials Tool
 ##### (couldn't find a better name)

-This **AWS SSO Credentials Tool** is a script in nodejs to (almost)automatically update your locally credentials file of aws.
+This **AWS SSO Credentials Tool** is a script in nodejs to (almost)automatically update your local credentials file of aws.

 I say _almost_ because at some point you'll need to click a button (or two in the worst scenario).

 ## Motivation
-The SSO credentials expires every day, so I did not want to update this file manually.
+The SSO credentials expires every day, so I did not wanna update this file manually.

 ## Requirements
-* *Necessary:* Node.js - [Install Node.js](https://nodejs.org/en/), including the npm package management tool.
+* Node.js - [Install Node.js](https://nodejs.org/en/), including the npm package management tool.

 ## How to use

 ### Update .env file with the correct params

 It is required to set the sso url like this:
 ```shell
 SSO_URL="https://<your-project>.awsapps.com/start#/"